lizhanmit/java-design-patterns/README.md

 ### Factory Pattern

-Use a factory class to create normal classes through specifying class type as input parameter rather than use new operator.
+Use a factory class to create normal classes through specifying class type as input parameter rather than using `new` operator.

 ![factory-pattern.jpg](img/factory-pattern.jpg)

 ### Abstract Factory Pattern

-Use a super-factory (factory producer) to create other factories through specifying factory type as input parameter rather than use new operator.
+Use a super-factory (factory producer) to create other factories through specifying factory type as input parameter rather than using `new` operator.

 相当于再提一层。